 Resa Lovelace is the Founder and President of RBL Theory, LLC.
-She is a brilliant mind for consultations, an effective leader and engaging speaker.
-Lovelace has gained experience as a Social Justice Consultant and Educator over her eleven (11) years of
+She is a brilliant mind for consultations, an effective leader, and an engaging speaker.
+Lovelace has gained experience as a Social Justice Consultant and Educator over her eleven (12) years of

 work in Higher Education.

 As a former Division I student-athlete at a Historically Black University, former Chairperson of the Advisory Board for Return on Inclusion, and an active member of the Women Leaders in College Sports Mentor Program board, Lovelace has learned the importance of leading from an identity-based inclusive vision.

 She will tell you that her most powerful and memorable experience has been the creation of BEOREGON, a Diversity, Equity, and Inclusion initiative at the University of Oregon.
 There, as a member of the athletic department, she partnered with NIKE to educate and inspire future generations of leaders.

 Lovelace has facilitated workshops with athletic industry leaders, administrators, and students on the topics of identity, race, and sexual orientation.
 She has spoken on a